 Best known for:

-Best known for his reporting for the BBC, in particular his accounts of financial and Northern Rock crisis in the late-2000s.
-Most recently he has moved from BBC to ITV where he will present his own show.
+Best known for his reporting for the BBC and now ITV, in particular his accounts of financial and Northern Rock crisis in the late-2000s.
+More recently he has moved from BBC to ITV where he will present his own popular talk show and continues political re

 Robert Peston is ITVs Political Editor and host of their new flagship politics and current affairs show, Peston on Sunday.
 He covers the latest happenings in Westminster and beyond, interviewing the important players on the national and international political scenes.